Few things bring as much joy and happiness into our lives as a new puppy.

 Yorkies have a smooth and silky coat.
 But that coat needs care.
 You’re going to need a brush to maintain your pup’s beauty.
 These dogs need regular brushing to avoid tangles and matting.

 Hair is everywhere when you decide to have one of these dogs, so make sure that you are 100% committed to grooming your Yorkie.
 Their long, silky, and fine hair needs regular care and brushing.
+That said, Yorkies shed far less than most breeds.

 If you can’t manage regular brushings (ideally daily), it is probably best if you keep your Yorkie’s hair short.
 Even then, they still need to be brushed regularly, but not nearly as often.